siderolabs/talos/website/content/docs/v0.9/Reference/configuration.md

           # # DHCP specific options.
           # dhcpOptions:
           #     routeMetric: 1024 # The priority of all routes received via DHCP.

+          # # Wireguard specific configuration.

+          # # wireguard server example
+          # wireguard:
+          #     privateKey: ABCDEF... # Specifies a private key configuration (base64 encoded).
+          #     listenPort: 51111 # Specifies a device's listening port.
+          #     # Specifies a list of peer configurations to apply to a device.
+          #     peers:
+          #         - publicKey: ABCDEF... # Specifies the public key of this peer.
+          #           endpoint: 192.168.1.3 # Specifies the endpoint of this peer entry.
+          #           # AllowedIPs specifies a list of allowed IP addresses in CIDR notation for this peer.
+          #           allowedIPs:
+          #             - 192.168.1.0/24
+          # # wireguard peer example
+          # wireguard:
+          #     privateKey: ABCDEF... # Specifies a private key configuration (base64 encoded).
+          #     # Specifies a list of peer configurations to apply to a device.
+          #     peers:
+          #         - publicKey: ABCDEF... # Specifies the public key of this peer.
+          #           endpoint: 192.168.1.2 # Specifies the endpoint of this peer entry.
+          #           persistentKeepaliveInterval: 10s # Specifies the persistent keepalive interval for this peer.
+          #           # AllowedIPs specifies a list of allowed IP addresses in CIDR notation for this peer.
+          #           allowedIPs:
+          #             - 192.168.1.0/24
     # Used to statically set the nameservers for the machine.
     nameservers:
         - 9.8.7.6